The Science of Presentation: Print Still Matters

 This is all a confirmation of what folks in the print industry have always known.
 Tear-off business cards, flimsy presentation, and cheap-feeling product packaging could actually be decreasing your sales at a rate that exceeds the money you could save on your print order by opting for cheaper materials.
 The visual design of your marketing and brand are elevated by imparting a proven perception of quality and value.

-The lesson here is that in a digital age, print still matters as an important part of your presentation.
-Your digital investment – your website, e-newsletters, etc. – should be complimented by your print investment to leave prospective customers with a strong sense of perceived value.
+The lesson here is that in a digital age, print still matters as an important part of your marketing presentation.
+Your digital investment — your website, email marketing, etc. — should be complimented by your print investment to leave prospective customers with a strong sense of perceived value associated with your brand.